When to visit

-***Note that Cavell Road (leading to Mount Edith Cavell) will be closed to traffic from April 1 until August 2018.
+*** Note that Cavell Road (leading to Mount Edith Cavell) should be reopened to traffic from June 15, 2019.

 The narrow 12-km road to Mount Edith Cavell winds through the Athabasca Valley along the Athabasca river.
 To get to the trailheads, go 7 km south of Jasper on Highway 93 and turn right onto Highway 93A.
 Travel 5.4 km and turn right onto the Cavell Road, which leads to the mountain.

-*Warning, this route is unsuitable for large motorhomes (over 25 feet/7 metres).
-A free parking permit is required to travel up this road, which can be obtained at the Jasper Information Centre.
+* Warning, this route is unsuitable for large motorhomes (over 25 feet/7 metres).

-A short, easy hike (1.6 km/1 hr./easy) at the foot of the mountain offers views of the magnificent Angel Glacier and Cavell Meadows.
+A short hike (1.6 km/1 hr./moderate) at the foot of the mountain offers views of the magnificent Angel Glacier and Cavell Meadows.
 The Cavell Meadows trail is more demanding but offers stunning views (6-7 km/3-5 hrs./difficult).